alnovikov/ml/README.md

 # Machine learning notes
-Here I'll pin down some data analytics stuff which might or might not be useful
+Here I'll pin down some data analytics stuff which might or might not be useful.
+All the contents belongs to the authors.

 ## Overview
 * [Good overview of ML](http://web.cs.hacettepe.edu.tr/~aykut/classes/spring2013/bil682/readings/week4/machine-learning-review-domingos.pdf)